Context

 }

-Looking at the abstraction we can see it is a type agnostic.
-It can animate any value you feed in.
-That’s why there is AnimationVector.
+.
 Which is the type that animation API deals with.
 It cannot operate on the type of values you provide.
-For example, If you are animating Color it will convert Color into something called AnimationVector3D(v1: Float, v2: Float, v3: Float) as Color has three dimensions (RGB).
-Animating Color will then result in animating RGB values.
+For example, If you are animating Color it will convert Color into something called AnimationVector3D(v1: Float, v2: Float, v3: Float)

 Notice returned value is of your original type.
 It converts back calculated values from AnimationVector to the type you feed in.
-There for, you need to also provide TwoWayConverter if you are animating your custom type.
+There for, you need to also provide TwoWayConverter

 Looking at the abstraction it is quit straightforward.